Tournament Informed Adversarial Quality Diversity: Introduction

-In this paper, we propose (1) two new task selection methods, \textbf{Ranking} and \textbf{Pareto}, and compare them against the original method and a random baseline; (2) six measures of adversarial quality and diversity; and (3) the evaluation on three adversarial problems: Pong, Cat-and-mouse, and Pursuers-and-evaders.
+In this paper, we propose (1) two new task selection methods, \textbf{Ranking} and \textbf{Pareto}, that we compare against the original method (\textbf{Behavior}) and a random baseline (\textbf{Random}); (2) six metrics of adversarial quality and diversity; and (3) the evaluation on three adversarial problems: Pong, Cat-and-mouse, and Pursuers-and-evaders.

-The main contributions of this paper are: \begin{itemize} \item comparison of six measures to evaluate the quality and diversity of a set of solutions to an adversarial problem on three different adversarial problems; \item comparison of two new task selection mechanisms informed by a tournament and based on ranking and Pareto front optimality for GAME, with the conclusion that getting adversarial information from a tournament results in higher quality and diversity than the original method. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item comparison of six metrics to evaluate the quality and diversity of a set of solutions on three adversarial problems; \item comparison of two new task selection mechanisms informed by a tournament and based on ranking and Pareto front optimality for GAME, showing that using adversarial information from a tournament results in higher quality and diversity than the original method. \end{itemize}